Oxyn4/Crack-Legacy/README.md

 ---

-Before using understand i dont take responsibility for how you use this tool, it should only be used ethicaly and for research or testing security (with permission).
+Before using understand i dont take responsibility for how you use this tool, it should only be used ethicaly and for researching or testing security ( on systems you have permission to test).

 To use crack simply type:
 ```crack```